tig/mcec/docs/documentation.md

 ### Built-in Commands

 **MCE Controller** includes a set of pre-defined commands for controlling a Windows PC as well as standard keyboard input.
-Pre-defined commands can be viewed in `Commands.Show Commands` window.
+Pre-defined commands can be viewed in the `Commands Window`.
 See the section titled “Defining Your Own Commands” below for instructions on how to add or change the commands **MCEC** supports.

-**MCEC** commands are _not_ case-sensitive.
+**MCEC** commands (`Cmd` values) are _not_ case-sensitive.
 Thus `VK_UP` is equivalent to `vk_up` and `shutdown` is equivalent to `ShutDown`.

-The following describes the Built-In commands that are supported:
+The following describes the Built-In commands:

 #### Windows Virtual Key Code Commands